2ndSightLab/ai-tracker/awswishlist.md

 🟠 I want to be able to define what appears on the default dashboard when I create a new account.
 I never use the application thing and I don't wnat all those lists appearing in evry account.
 I just wnat the cost, the recently visited, and if it's a service specific account I want to define which service dashbard I see on the main page like KMS or whatever.
 But if it's a KMS only acocunt really I just wnat to land directly on the KMS page.
 If i use two services in an account like KMS, ACM then I woudl want both those on the home page only.
 All that stuff is making extraneous network connections (somtimes to wrong region) and cluttering the logs.

+🟠 Kiro or model keeps saying changes ewre cancelled and not written when I hit ctrl-c and tell it to stop and restore what it just did - when they actually were written.
+It should check before saying that.